 Carrie: Any other advice or anything else you want to add?

 Steve: We didn’t say this and we should have.
 Pray a lot.
-Pray a lot about it.
-And don’t just say, “God helped me to find a wonderful, beautiful woman.”
+Pray a lot about it and don’t just say, “God help me to find a wonderful, beautiful woman.”
 Don’t be selfish about it.

 Carrie: And you’ve got to be willing to work on yourself and examine yourself and look at how can I prepare myself?
 How can I surrender to God’s transformation process in my life?

-[01:28:04] If you’re not a person who’s willing to receive feedback from other people, that’s going to be a stumbling block in a relationship.
-If you’re a person that has a hard time being honest about what you think and feel that’s going to be a stumbling block, but the good news is that you really can work on those things in your friendships and your relationships with coworkers, in your relationships with family and other people in the church and community.
-And that’s so valuable.
+If you’re not a person who’s willing to receive feedback from other people, that’s going to be a stumbling block in a relationship.
+If you’re a person that has a hard time being honest about what you think and feel that’s going to be a stumbling block, but the good news is that you really can work on those things in your friendships and your relationships with coworkers, in your relationships with family and other people in the church and community and that’s so valuable.
 Those things are really going to prepare you.
-I definitely would agree with what you said about praying and really allowing God to bring for through that prayer process, the qualities that you really want to have in a spouse.
+I definitely would agree with what you said about praying and really allowing God to bring forth that prayer process, the qualities that you really want to have in a spouse.

-[01:30:17] And they’re both just two of the most, I don’t know if I could say the most Christian people I know, but definitely there in the word every day they are connected.
-They are great prayer warriors.
-And both of them prayed like crazy.
-And, so boy did their faces light up when I said, “Hey, guess what?
+And they’re both just two of the most, I don’t know if I could say the most Christian people I know, but definitely there in the word every day they are connected.
+They are great prayer warriors and both of them prayed like crazy and so, boy did their faces light up when I said, “Hey, guess what?
 I found someone.”

 Carrie: I didn’t tell you were going to be asked this, but at the end of every episode on hope for anxiety and OCD, what we ask is for the guests to share a story of hope, which is a time that you received hope from God or another person.